 Counting money, making change, and asking about prices are everyday skills most people take for granted.
 Yet, these skills are often challenging for people with cognitive, speech, and language disorders.
 These common situations require fluency around currency.
 Constant Therapy has two currency tasks you can bank on.

 Cognitively, some individuals have trouble making calculations, such as adding or subtracting coins or dollars from each other.
-If language skills are affected, they may have trouble mapping these numbers and calculations to semantic or phonological representations.
-Or they may have trouble understanding the dollar amount the cashier is asking, or finding the right words to communicate a product price.
-When asking about the price of an item, speech might be difficult for a conversation partner to understand, if speech skills are affected.
+If language skills are affected, you may have trouble mapping these numbers and calculations to semantic or phonological representations.
+Or you may have trouble understanding the dollar amount the cashier is asking, or finding the right words to communicate a product price.
+When asking about the price of an item, if speech skills are affected, your speech might be difficult for a conversation partner to understand.

-If any of these areas are impacted for an individual, they may have difficulty with everyday money-based tasks.
+If any of these areas are impacted, you may have difficulty with everyday money-based tasks.
 Activities like paying a co-pay at the doctor’s office, paying for parking, buying groceries, or paying bills can become challenging and frustrating.

 In therapy, the focus is on returning to the daily tasks and activities encountered on a daily basis.
 Some researchers have examined numerical skills in different neurological populations.
 For example, in their paper looking at numerical skills in people with Alzheimer’s disease, Martini et al (2003) stated “Programs which realistically simulate the most frequent and important everyday activities relying on number processing may thus improve the patient’s quality of life.”